will4381/float2int/README.md

 ## Note on Implementation
 This is a basic implementation of the float2int architecture.
 Due to time constraints, some optimizations and advanced features are not yet implemented.
 However, this serves as a solid foundation for further development and exploration of fixed-point arithmetic in neural networks.

-I encourage contributions from the community!
-If you have ideas for improvements or want to extend the functionality, please feel free to fork the repository and submit pull requests.
-Your input can help evolve this project into a more robust and efficient framework for fixed-point neural networks.

 ## Introduction
 float2int converts standard floating-point neural network operations to fixed-point integer operations.
 This approach can offer several advantages:
 - Reduced memory usage